Bio-medical Hyaluronic Acid polysaccharides (HA)

 Hydroxyl Cross-linking

-HA can undergo cross-linking reactions with various epoxide compounds under alkaline conditions to prepare gels for different uses.
+Hyaluronic acid can undergo cross-linking reactions with various epoxide compounds under alkaline conditions to prepare gels for different uses.
 Researchers have used epoxide compounds such as 1,4-butanediol diglycidyl ether, 1,4-di(2,3-epoxypropoxy)butane, and 1,4-diglycidyl butane to cross-link HA.
 This type of cross-linked HA is more resistant to hyaluronidase degradation compared to its non-cross-linked counterpart.

 Aldehyde Cross-linking